ryersondmp/sa11y/README.md

     * Bug fixes: Custom styling for HR element within tooltips, added selector to webkit-scrollbar.

 ## Contact or feedback
 Have a question or any feedback?
-Create a create a [issue.](https://github.com/ryersondmp/sa11y/issues) or email: adam.chaboryk@ryerson.ca
+Submit it as an [issue](https://github.com/ryersondmp/sa11y/issues) or email: adam.chaboryk@ryerson.ca

 ## Acknowledgements
 Development lead by [Adam Chaboryk](https://github.com/adamchaboryk), IT accessibility specialist, Digital Media Projects, Computing and Communication Services (CCS) at Ryerson University in Toronto, Canada.